-In spring 2019, your child took the new DC Science Assessment.

-The DC Science Assessment is a new measurement of the scientific knowledge and skills that matter most for students - skills like scientific thinking, problem-solving, and sense-making that lead to confidence and success in science.
+In spring 2022, your child took the DC Science assessment.
+The DC Science assessment is a measurement of the scientific knowledge and skills that matter most for students - skills like scientific thinking, problem-solving and sense-making that lead to confidence and success in science.

-You are receiving a score report from your child's school for the DC Science Assessment that your child completed.
-This guide walks you through important takeaways you can learn from your child's score report and provides you with resources to help your child improve in the coming year.
-If you have not received your child's score reports, please contact your child's school to ask them for a copy.
+You will receive a score report from your child's school for the DC Science assessment that your child completed.
+This guide will walk you through the important takeaways you can learn from your child's score report and provides you with resources to help your child improve in the coming year.
+If you haven't received your child's score reports, please contact the school your child attended in the 2021-22 school year and ask for a copy.